BlogH-01

 • Flexible work location - Telecommuting or working from home options.

-While one-on-one employee meetings should never turn into therapy sessions, providing proper resources can retain your qualified employees who feel supported instead of stigmatized.
+While one-on-one employee meetings should never turn into therapy sessions, providing proper resources can help you retain qualified employees who feel supported instead of stigmatized.

 How to Spread Awareness of Mental Health Issues